Chege1234/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 7 adds execution permission to the owner, the group owner and the other users, to a file script 8 sets the permission of the owner and group to no permissions at all and gives others all permissions script 9 sets the mode of a file
+script 7 adds execution permission to the owner, the group owner and the other users, to a file script 8 sets the permission of the owner and group to no permissions at all and gives others all permissions script 9 sets the mode of a file script 10 changes the mode of a file to a simmilar file